cython/cython/src/tutorial/caveats.rst

  - ``10**-2 == 0``, instead of ``0.01`` like in Python.
- - Given two typed ``int`` variables ``a`` and ``b``, ``a % b`` has the same sign as the first argument (following C semantics) rather then having the same sign as the second (as in Python).
-This will change in Cython 0.12.
+ - Given two typed ``int`` variables ``a`` and ``b``, ``a % b`` has the same sign as the second argument (following Python semantics) rather then having the same sign as the first (as in C).
+The C behavior can be obtained, at some speed gain, by enabling the division directive.
+   (Versions prior to Cython 0.12. always followed C semantics.)
  - Care is needed with unsigned types. ``cdef unsigned n = 10;
    print(range(-n, n))`` will print an empty list, since ``-n`` wraps around to a large positive integer prior to being passed to the